ludovic-estival/ludovic-estival/README.md

 ### :technologist: About me:

-- :seedling: My current projects are:
+- :seedling: My current project is:
     - a web app to manage a card collection and track its value over time.
-    - a web browser textual game

 - :books: I love reading Fantasy and SF books.

+- :writing_hand: I like writing stories, even if they are bad :upside_down_face:

 - :headphones: I love :metal: music!